With COVID cases rising, Napa County sees danger of slipping from orange to red

 “We’re really trying to dig down in the data and see if there are any targeted interventions we can do to reduce transmission … unless we can find a pattern, it’s going to be hard to do that,” Relucio said.

-The key to Napa County staying in the orange is keeping its seven-day average for cases per 100,000 residents below four.
+The key to Napa County staying in the orange is keeping its seven-day average for new daily cases per 100,000 residents below four.
 That average includes an adjustment for the number of tests done.

 Relucio talked in previous weeks about the county getting “on the yellow brick road” and advancing to a yellow rating.
 But for now, the county’s focus is to avoid a “regress to red.”

-Note: Editor’s Note: This item has been modified to clarify the conditions the county would need to meet to stay in the current tier.